tybor/nextgen-gallery-voting/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.1 =
-Fix for PHP versions prior to 5.3
+Updates to voting engine for future compatibility.

 = 2.0 =
 Version 2.0 is a big restructure of the plugin.
 If you have made customizations or are calling APIs externally, please test thoroughly before updating your live site!

+ghly before updating your live site!